Sar Kati Laash

 Sar Kati Laash is a Hindi adult horror film of Bollywood directed by Teerat Singh and produced by Ajay Kumar.
 This film was released on 8 October 1999 in the banner of Atlanta Production.
 This film was dubbed in Bengali as Matha Kaata Laash.

 Plot

 A newly married couple come to stay in a hotel to celebrate their honeymoon but the next morning they are found dead.
-It is revealed that an evil spirit appears as a beheaded ghost who rapes and kill women.
+It is revealed that an evil spirit appears as a beheaded ghost who rapes and kills women.